 - 1. Celebrations and parties: St. Mary's School will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
 Healthy party ideas are available from the Alliance for a Healthier Generation and from the USDA. - 2.
 Classroom celebrations will focus on activities, rather than food. - 3.
-Classroom parties, celebrations shall be limited to one snack and one beverage from a list of smart snack allowable items. - 4.
-St. Mary's School will provide parents with a list healthy snacks/foods for birthday treats or optional suggestions for celebrating birthdays (ex. donating a book to the classroom). - 5.
-Due to concerns about food safety, food allergies, or diabetics, children could be recognized by being given special privileges, such as being a line leader or teacher's helper for the day.
-Food items that are shared should be pre-packaged and contain a list of all the ingredients. - 6.
+Classroom parties and celebrations shall be limited to one snack and one beverage from a list of smart snack allowable items. - 4.
+St. Mary's School will provide parents with a list of healthy snacks/foods for birthday treats or optional suggestions for celebrating birthdays (ex. donating a book to the classroom). - 5.
+Due to concerns about food safety and food allergies, children could be recognized by being given special privileges, such as being a line leader or teacher's helper for the day. - 6.
 Rewards and incentives.
-St. Mary's School will provide teachers and other relevant school staff a list of alternative ways to reward children. - 7.
+St. Mary's School will provide teachers and other relevant school staff with a list of alternative ways to reward children. - 7.
 Foods and beverages will not be used as a reward or withheld as punishment for any reason, such as for performance or behavior.